-See Chapter 1A for the Administration provisions of the
+See Chapter 1A for the Administration provisions of the Port of San Francisco Building Code This page is intentionally blank.

-ADMINISTRATIVE
+CHAPTER 1A ADMINISTRATIVE

-Port of San Francisco adopts the following Chapter 1A for the purpose of administration of the 2016 Port of San Francisco Building Code.
+Port of San Francisco adopts the following Chapter 1A for the purpose of administration of the 2019 Port of San Francisco Building Code.
 Certain specific administrative and general code provisions as adopted by various state agencies may be found in Chapter 1, Divisions I & II of this code.